caenrigen/vscode-jupytext-sync/README.md

 -   **Python**: You need a Python installation.
 -   **Jupytext**: The `jupytext` Python package must be installed in the Python environment used by the extension.
--   **VS Code Microsoft Python Extension (Recommended)**: For the best experience with automatic Python environment detection, it is recommended to have the [Microsoft Python extension](vscode:extension/ms-python.python) installed.
+-   **VS Code Microsoft Python Extension (Recommended)**: For the best experience with automatic Python environment detection, it is recommended to have the Microsoft Python extension installed ([open in VSCode](vscode:extension/ms-python.python) / [open on marketplace](https://marketplace.visualstudio.com/items?itemName=ms-python.python)).

 ## Features